 So how to find your own ‘best time’?
 Try to follow our easy 5 step strategy:

-1. Analyze your own data with the help of social media insights to find out who is your audience and what is their online behaviour.
-Also, check out which content gets the highest engagement to know on which to focus most of your energy.
+1. Analyze your own data with the help of social media insights to find out who your audience is and what their online behaviour is like.
+Also, check out which content gets the highest engagement so that you will know where to focus most of your energy.

-2. Experiment with different types of posts and times.
-Try also non-usual hours and days to avoid posting at the same time as all your competition and to reach a wider range of audience.
+2. Experiment with different types of posts and posting times.
+Also try unusual hours and days to avoid posting at the same time as all of your competitors and to reach a wider audience.

-3. To do that, use social media planning and collaboration tools, such as user-friendly Kontentino.
+3. To do that, use social media planning and collaboration tools, such as the user-friendly Kontentino.
 By scheduling your posts ahead, you can save a lot of time for content creation.
-Also, you can easily duplicate the successful posts for other days and platforms.
-Internal approvals and live previews will help you to mitigate misunderstandings and errors, so you can post on all of your platforms with full confidence.
+Also, you can easily duplicate successful posts for use on other days or platforms.
+Internal approval and live previews will help you to mitigate misunderstandings and errors, so you can post on all of your platforms with full confidence.

-4. Track the success of your posts and keep analyzing to determine the most optimal time for your own company!
+4. Track the success of your posts and keep analyzing to determine the optimal posting times for your company!